 However, anthropologist John Whiting surveyed 186 cultures and found that solitary sleeping might be a Western trend, but it’s far from a universal norm.
 He discovered that almost 70% of children living and growing around the world sleep in the company of others.

-That proves that co-sleeping isn’t just a trend — it’s the most popular and longest-loved sleeping practice in history.
+Whiting’s research shows that co-sleeping isn’t just a trend — it’s the most popular and longest-loved sleeping practice in history.

 But when babies are able to sleep close to others, they learn to bond and build meaningful connections while learning, growing, and developing an ability to separate and identify different sensory input.